pauliusbaltrusis/FROGmentator/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of FROGmentator is to …
+The goal of FROGmentator is to calculate fragment lengths upon template DNA fragmentation with specific pattern recognizing, (restriction) enzymes

 ## Installation